homemadearcade/zero/todo/1_UPNEXT.md

 VIDEO CALL BLOCKING
-  End Call for everyone in lobby, End call for self Mute and cut user video should be an object.
-I think theres both, admin muting someone in side a lobby.
-Kick out of experience, etc. Mute someone at an experience level.
-Also a user can mute someone if they dont like them
+  End Call for everyone in lobby, End call for self

 PARTICLE EFFECT ON INSTANCES WHEN YOU CHANGE A CLASS